 • By yourself: You read a lot about music, watch tutorials on YouTube and buy some courses online.
 Find musicians in your circle of friends and ask them to perform any music that you write.
 This will be very useful and will be a great learning experience.
 Also, ask them what they think and how you could improve it.
 You don’t have to take all their advice, but feedback is always better than having none at all.

-• With a private teacher: when you study with a private teacher you will focus on writing music but also doing composition exercises your teacher gives you.
+• With a private teacher: when you study with a private teacher you will focus on writing music and doing composition exercises your teacher gives you.
 It is very important to write small exercises because they help you understand larger and more difficult topics.

 If you want to get a degree in music then here are some of the more well-known universities that you could apply to: